 With this delivery, China Airlines operates 10 Boeing 777-300ER and continues to support long-haul routes to destinations in North America and Europe.
 All 777-300ER China Airlines aircraft are configured to accommodate 358 passengers in a three-class configuration.
 Boeing 777-300ER is powered by two powerful GE90-115B engines and has a range of up to 14490 kilometers.

 China Airlines and Boeing also have a history of co-branded aircraft.
-In 2004, the Taiwanese operator received its latest Boeing 747-400 in common livery with Boeing.
-The aircraft was nicknamed the "blue whale" by the airline and was the first widebody in the co-branded livery in the world.
+In 2004, the Taiwanese operator received its last Boeing 747-400 in a joint livery with Boeing.
+The plane was nicknamed the "blue whale" by the airline and was the world's first co-branded livery widebody.

 China Airlines is Taiwan's airline based in Taoyuan.
 It has a fleet of 90 aircraft and an operational network of 118 destinations.
 Every year, China Airlines carries over 13 millions of passengers.